// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 • No trial requirement

-• Snap It photo logging free
+• Snap It photo logging on free tier

 • Recipe builder free